gbaik/LiveYoutubeSearch/README.md

 ```

 ## Future Work
+- Remove Semantic UI, and style with Grid + Flexbox
 - Make it so the url, reflects the video shown instead of being for visual
 - Make video chat update in real time using sockets
 - Seed the database and have a default video list shown